SPRINZ/SESNZ Strength and Conditioning Conference 2024

 In this presentation, we cover advances in the performance analysis video and numerical spaces, and how AI, analytical, and reductionist approaches have impacted workflows through our analysis of analysis.
 This presentation is split into the analysis of video, and analysis of analytics.
 With analysis of video, we cover how it is viewed, how it is reviewed and how it is used in the Silver Ferns workflow for game review, opposition analysis and game previews.
 We look at the utility of video at both club and country and look at the variety of uptake within the system, with the highlighted variances in types of learners and approaches.
 In analysis of analytics, we cover the migration phases through campaigns, entertaining how low-level detailed approaches are aligned with campaign plans.
 We cover the process of then moving analysis to a higher level of understanding, and how the change in tactical analysis becomes athlete driven as we enter pinnacle events.
 The depth and breadth of analysis is also covered.

-Information innovation and guardrails in sport (John Sullivan and Matt Blair)
+Information innovation and guardrails in sport (John Sullivan, Matt Blair, Eske Dost, Jamie Stanley and Hayden Croft)

 The current information ecosystem, where technology and social media play integral roles in shaping human interactions, and AI’s promise is misunderstood.
 The principles of scientific enquiry and empirical evidence serve as safeguards against disinformation and misinformation.
 Sport personnel must navigate this digital landscape mindfully, leveraging technology to enhance communication and learning while mitigating its potential negative impacts on athlete health, relationships, and performance.